 This is the second instalment in a series of blogs covering the history of Wi-Fi®.
 This part will look at how the technology has progressed to the high speed connection we know today.

-By the early years of the new millennium, Wi-Fi quickly had started to gain widespread popularity, as the benefits of wireless connectivity became clear.
-Hotspots began popping up at coffee shops, airports and hotels as businesses and consumers started to realize the potential for Wi-Fi to enable early forms of what we now know as mobile computing.
+By the early years of the new millennium, as the benefits of wireless connectivity became clear, Wi-Fi started to gain widespread popularity.
+Hotspots popped up at coffee shops, airports and hotels as businesses and consumers started to realize the potential for Wi-Fi to enable early forms of what we now know as mobile computing.
 Home users, many of whom were starting to get broadband Internet, were able to easily share their connections throughout the house.

 As broadband speeds became the norm, consumer’s computer usage habits changed accordingly.
 Higher bandwidth applications such as music/movie sharing and streaming audio started to see increasing popularity within the consumer space.

-Meanwhile, in the enterprise market, wireless had even greater speed demands to contend with, as it was competing with fast local networking over Ethernet.
+Meanwhile, in the enterprise market, wireless had even greater speed demands to contend with, as it competed with fast local networking over Ethernet.
 Business use cases (such as VoIP, file sharing and printer sharing, as well as desktop virtualization) needed to work seamlessly if wireless was to be adopted.

 Even in the early 2000’s, the speed that 802.11b could support was far from cutting edge.
 On the wired side of things, 10/100 Ethernet was already a widespread standard.
 At 100 Mbit/s, it was almost 10 times faster than 802.11b’s nominal 11 Mbit/s speed.
 802.11b’s protocol overhead meant that, in fact, maximum theoretical speeds were 5.9 Mbit/s.
 In practice though, as 802.11b used the increasingly popular 2.4 GHz band, speeds proved to be lower than that still.
 Interference from microwave ovens, cordless phones and other consumer electronics, meant that real world speeds often didn’t reach the 5.9 Mbit/s mark (sometimes not even close).